JCamiloo/ImageProcessing/README.md

 # QtColorTransformation
-Qt interface that allows transform RGB to HSL and RGB to HSV images.
+Qt interface that allows to transform RGB to HSL and RGB to HSV images and show every channel individually.